-- i.
-The business risks of stock exchanges have a direct impact on NSE Clearing's business as it provides clearing and settlement services to them. - ii.
+- 1. The business risks of Stock Exchanges have a direct impact on NSE Clearing's business as it provides clearing and settlement services to them. - 2.
 NSE Clearing invests the cash deposits of members according to its prudential norms in assets with minimum risk.
 The treasury income from investments forms a significant portion of NSE Clearing's income.
-The cash deposits of members are commensurate with their trading activity, and if these deposits are withdrawn then the treasury income shall be impacted. - iii.
+The cash deposits of members are commensurate with their trading activity, and if these deposits are withdrawn then the treasury income shall be impacted. - 3.
 An increase in the cost of operations.